After a detour to Bangor, do I deserve a ticket refund?

 Does he deserve it?
 And if so, should I help him get it?

-Generally, airlines don’t compensate passengers for mechanical delays, so I was interested in hearing how this one was, as Hillman put it, “the worst flight of my life.”
+Generally, airlines don’t provide compensation for mechanical delays, so I was interested in hearing how this one, as Hillman put it, became “the worst flight of my life.”

 After the emergency landing, passengers were sent to the Fairfield Inn in Bangor.
 For the next 12 hours, they heard nothing from SAS.

-“It seemed we were forgotten,” says Hillman.
-“Finally a message came: ‘Be ready in 30 minutes to go to the airport.’
-Rushing to be ready, I skipped lunch, hearing it would be served at the airport.
+“It seemed they forgot about us,” says Hillman.
+“Finally, we received a message: ‘Be ready in 30 minutes to go to the airport.’
+Rushing to prepare, I skipped lunch, expecting it to be served at the airport.”.
 It was not.
-Instead, there was a two-hour queue to get a new boarding pass, which had passengers waiting outside the terminal in the sun.”
+Instead, there was a two-hour queue to get a new boarding pass.
+Passengers had to wait outside the terminal in the sun.”

 Once onboard, things took a turn for the worse.